Getty Images

 Tip

 SaaS retention policies can vary significantly between vendors and even between products from the same vendor.
-Not only do different products show how policies can differ, but they also point to the importance of understanding these policies whenever signing on for cloud-based services.
-Once data has been removed from a vendor's system, it is gone forever, unless there's a backup waiting in the wings.
+That is why it is critical for users to understand the different policies for different cloud-based services and products.
+Once data has been removed from a vendor's system, it is gone forever, unless the organization consistently makes its own backups of that SaaS data.
+So, choose a provider and policy carefully.

 Dropbox

-Users can also permanently delete files they own, in which case the service immediately purges the files from the Dropbox servers.
-In addition, Dropbox Business team administrators can permanently delete any team files, no matter who on the team owns them.
+Users can also permanently delete files that they own, in which case the service immediately purges the files from the Dropbox servers.
+In addition, Dropbox Business team administrators can permanently delete any team files, no matter who owns them.
 They can also limit the ability of team members to permanently delete files.
 Once files have been permanently deleted, they cannot be recovered.

-However, the Data Governance add-on enables Business team administrators to create data retention and disposition policies to help meet compliance and regulatory requirements, as well as other business needs.
+The Data Governance add-on enables Business team administrators to create data retention and disposition policies to help meet compliance and regulatory requirements, as well as other business needs.
+Like the Extended Version History add-on, the Data Governance feature increases version history to 10 years.

 Google